 Operating Standards are also cited in Section 4.6 a (iii) regarding decision-making practices of review teams.
 However, there is no requirement to align with this guideline in the CCWG final report:

-In the event a consensus cannot be found among the members, a majority vote

-of the members may be taken.
+In the event a consensus cannot be found among the members,after all efforts to do so were exhausted ,, a majority vote of akLl members and not those present of the members may be taken.
 In this case, both a majority recommendation and a minority response should be provided in the final report of the Review Team. (para 58, Annex 9)

 Operating Standards are also cited in Section 4.6 a (iv) relating to review teams considering independent expert advice.
 This is acceptable, noting that the CCWG proposal stated, “the review team may choose to accept or reject all or part of this advice”. (para 60, Annex 9)